 Creamy, flavorful, and so nutritious, this roasted beet hummus is the perfect dip for some veggies, pita, crackers, or whatever!
 It’s gluten free, vegan, and a perfect (and pretty) way to sneak some veggies into your diet!

 Plus, I love sneaking (it’s not really sneaking in this case) veggies I don’t normally into recipes to make them taste delicious!
-I see you vegan alfredo sauce with cauliflower!
+I see you vegan alfredo sauce with cauliflower.

 - Beet: Mostly to add color, but if you like the flavor of beets, you can use a large beet or 2 small ones.
+I don’t love a strong beet flavor, so I just use one small beet.

 - Chickpeas: Chickpeas are the base of hummus.
 I use canned chickpeas, but you can also used chickpeas cooked from fresh.
+However, if you want to make this recipe with no chickpeas, you can use another small white bean instead!

 - Garlic: I just love garlic and don’t think hummus can be made without it!

-- Salt & pepper: For flavor.
+- Salt & Pepper: For flavor.

 This is an amazing hummus recipe to serve at a party for guests because it looks so amazingly beautiful and complicated, but it’s actually very easy!
 Here’s how you make this hummus.